 from Cook’s Illustrated (March/April 2009, pg.
 25)

 This is a surprising little cake.
-The surprising ingredient is mayonnaise.
+And the surprise is mainly because of one ingredient - mayonnaise.
 NOT “salad dressing,” mind you.
 No. The real stuff.
 Mayonnaise.
-It was a method used in war-times when butter and eggs were scarce so the mayonnaise served as a substitute for those ingredients.
-It is definitely simple enough for a week-night dessert.
+It was a method used in war-times when butter and eggs were scarce; the mayonnaise served as a substitute for those ingredients.
+This is not a fancy dancy, decorate up with fondant and buttercream icing kind of cake.
+But it is definitely simple enough for a week-night dessert.

 1 1/2 cups (7 1/2 ounces) all-purpose flour